Humchadakatte G. Ramesh: Controversy

 The Economic Times reported in March 2017 that Justice Ramesh was upset over being denied a promotion to the Supreme Court of India in favour of Justice S. Abdul Nazeer.
-In protest, he wrote to the then Chief Justice of India Justice Jagdish Singh Khehar stating that "My supersession on ground of giving representation to a minority in the Supreme Court by recommending the name of a judge, who is junior to me, is certainly not correct."
+In protest, he wrote to the then Chief Justice of India Jagdish Singh Khehar, stating that "My supersession on ground of giving representation to a minority in the Supreme Court by recommending the name of a judge, who is junior to me, is certainly not correct."
 Justice Ramesh also said, "I request lordships to deny me the honour of becoming the chief justice of Madras High Court."
 Justice Indira Banerjee of the High Court of Delhi was subsequently appointed in his place.